sunfishcode/basic-text/docs/NFC.md

 It's a good question.
 The following are some notes.

+## Is normalization inherent?

+No, the Stream-Safe and NFC rules in Basic Text conversions are carefully designed to be performed last, so they could conceptually be split out.
+The question is, whether they should be or not.

 ## Which normalization form?

 NFC seems to be [by far the most widely used for text interchange], and mostly